Mapping in the City of Sedona, AZ

 - Reconstruct the model choosing only the density of the reconstruction

-The reconstruction step took approximately 2 hours and it created a highly detailed 3D point cloud and generated a 3D model of the scene which is a perfect data type input for the next step she needed to do in order to create Orthophoto.
+The reconstruction step took approximately 2 hours and created a highly detailed 3D point cloud and 3D model of the scene.

 - Textured Full 3D model generation.

-Textured 3D model (Textured 3D mesh) is a surface composed of triangles which gives the model a realistic look (trees, rocks).
-If she was using the classical method of surveying – measurements only with Surveying instruments she could not get this realistic model of the terrain which is then helpful to architects and engineers for a better understanding of the project site.
+Textured 3D model (mesh) is a surface composed of triangles which gives the model a realistic look.
+If she was using the classical method of surveying – measurements only with Surveying instruments – she could not get this realistic model of the terrain.
+This is helpful to architects and engineers for a better understanding of the project site.

 - Select the desired resolution for the True orthophoto result